233rd District Court COVID-19 Procedures for April 8, 2020 to December 31, 2020

 Five of the six Tarrant County Family District Courts have issued a Standing Order Regarding Parent-Child Visitation & Other Face to Face Visits in All Child Protection Cases in the Family District Courts of Tarrant County, Texas.
 For more information, please review the Visitation Orders.

-Tarrant County has suspended all jury trials until the week of May 8, 2020.
+Tarrant County has suspended all jury trials until further notice.

 All non-jury trials will be reset.
 The coordinator will notify you of a new trial date once the court resumes its normal schedule.